Alexandra Joel: Early life and education

-Joel was born at St Margaret's Hospital, Darlinghurst in 1953 and was formerly known as Susan Lea Joel.
+Joel was born at St Margaret's Hospital, Darlinghurst on 11 December 1953 and was formerly known as Susan Lea Joel.
 She is the daughter of The Hon Sir Asher Alexander Joel KBE, AO.
 Alexandra attended Abbotsleigh School for Girls from 1962 to 1971 and completed her Arts degree with Honours in Government at the University of Sydney in 1976.

 In 2002 she was awarded a graduate diploma from the Australian College of Applied Psychology, subsequently establishing a counselling and psychotherapy practice.

 Career

-Alexandra Joel spent six months as an international intern on the staff of Congressman James H. Scheuer (D) in Washington DC, returning to Australia to work as a reporter and newsreader on a regional television station in Queensland.
+Alexandra Joel spent six months as an international intern on the staff of Congressman James H. Scheuer (D) in Washington, D.C., returning to Australia to work as a reporter and newsreader on a regional television station in Queensland.

-In 1978 she became the Executive Director of ITQ8.
+In 1978 she became the executive director of ITQ8.
 At the time she was the only female board member of an Australian television station.

 She was also a director of Mason Stewart Publishing (prior to its acquisition by British company Emap in 1997) and a director of the Asher Joel Media Group.

 From 1979 to 1998 she contributed feature articles, interviews and reviews for major national and metropolitan publications including The Australian, Sydney Morning Herald Good Weekend Magazine, Cleo and Harper's Bazaar.

 She was appointed editor of Harper's Bazaar in 1988.
 In 1991 she became the editor of Portfolio, Australia's first magazine for working women.